iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___1.1.0/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="gov.pa.covidtracker 2 reviews"/>
 </p>

+> The info on it is useful.
+But the app itself seems to shut off my Bluetooth on its own.
+After downloading the app my Bluetooth never stays on.
+I Uninstalled the app yesterday and my Bluetooth stays on.
+I use my Bluetooth for other things, so I can't use the app until they fix that.<br> :date: __2020-12-08 20:10:14__

 > Doesn't really help After testing positive, i never received my 6 digit code.
 So I'm sure the alerts are inaccurate<br> :date: __2020-11-29 14:49:09__